MFA Thesis Project

 The Colour of Redd

 Ruby faces more physical challenges as her body begins to succumb to the aging process.
-With her mind sharp as a tack, Ruby fights for her independence trying to maintain her mobility and struggle with the loneliness of life inside the residence and feeling that life is passing her by.
+With her mind sharp, Ruby fights for her independence trying to maintain her mobility and struggle with the loneliness of life inside the residence and feeling that life is passing her by.

 Laying Out the Dead